 Adequate protein intake is essential as part of a solid senior fitness training program

-There are 2 sides to the muscle building coin.
-One side is providing the essential strength training stimulus, and the other side is attaining the essential amino acids (proteins) for muscle tissue remodeling.
+There are two sides to the muscle building coin.
+One side is providing the essential strength training stimulus.
+The other side is attaining the essential amino acids (proteins) for muscle tissue remodeling.
 This protein intake is an important, and often overlooked, area of fitness nutrition for older adults and effective senior fitness training.

 Older adults need more protein than younger adults